Digital Interactive Games, Minor

 Requirements for the minor in digital interactive games

 The minor requires seven courses.
 Requirements for computer science and engineering majors differ from requirements for students with other majors.
-You can view course requirements on the course catalog, but because class offerings and requirements may change, you should always meet with your advisor to ensure your class schedule meets your needs.
+Because class offerings and requirements may change, you should always meet with your advisor to ensure your class schedule meets your needs.

-The remaining two courses can be drawn from computer science and engineering, art or journalism, and they can be tailored to your interests in the field, such as artificial intelligence, interactive media or graphics.
+In addition to required courses, studentswill choose two elective courses that can be tailored to your interests in the field, such as artificial intelligence, interactive media or graphics.